 Halloween is around the corner…literally!
-Are you still trying to decide which bookish costume you’re going with this year?
-Are you ready to read the books that will keep you up at night and make the hair on the back of your neck stand up?
+Are you still trying to decide which bookish costume you’re going to wear this year?
+Are you looking to read the Halloween books that will keep you up at night and make the hair on the back of your neck stand up?
 Then, we have the list for you!
-Today, we are participating in this week’s Top Ten Tuesday Halloween Freebie with some spooky reads to add to that never ending TBR List.
+We are using this Top Ten Tuesday Halloween Freebie to share some spooky reads to add to that never ending TBR List of yours.

 When Charles Thomas Tester delivers an occult tome to a reclusive sorceress, he opens a door to a realm of magic and gets the attention of things best left sleeping.
 If you like the stories by H.P Lovecraft, but aren’t a fan of his racism, then this book is for you!
 The Ballad of Black Tom is a clever retelling of Lovecraft’s infamous story The Horror of Red Hook.